afterxleep/danielbernal.co/_posts/2020-03-17-life-with-ipad-pro.md

 Working on an iPad seemed ingenious and weird, and several people asked about how I was supposed to write code or do actual work on “that thing,” to which I replied, “I have no idea.”

-Four months later,  I have not missed my laptop at all<!--more--> .
+Four months later,  I have not missed my laptop at all .
 It took me a while to find the right apps and reinvent habits and patterns acquired from 25+ years of computer use, but except for particular situations where I needed to do serious coding work, I have not missed it at all.

 I never imagined this would happen when I started to write apps for the Apple ecosystem in 2008, or 2 years later, when the iPad was released.
 These things were dumb content consumption devices, barely good enough to get the news, scroll through Facebook, or send a couple of emails.
 They were toys, not tools.